 Course Outline

-This module provides an overview of the origin and meaning of the term “The Cloud,” distinguishing it from other IT services.
+This module provides an explanation of the origin and meaning of the term "The Cloud," as well as how to distinguish cloud technologies from other IT services.
 It also covers various types of cloud infrastructure and services.

 Lessons